 When the body of a truck driver is found trampled in his truck, the burnt-out detective Dwight Faraday is assigned for the bizarre case.
 He arrives to the crime scene in a parking area with Officer Jacob Reed and their investigation discloses that the victim had left a tavern with a gorgeous woman and apparently had been trampled by a heavy animal in the truck cabin.
 Later, two other bodies of men arrive in the morgue in the same conditions, and the coroner Dana notes that all of them had erection in the moment of death, and Dwight notes hooves in the body.
 Dana investigates further and finds deer footprints and hair in the corpses.
 When Dwight and Reed talks to an Indian descendent in a casino, they unravel a Pohancan legend about a deer woman, half woman but having deer hooves and trampling men after seducing them.
 Without any other lead, they begin to believe that every legend is based on facts.
-Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 At 56:47 there is a grammatical error in the end credits.
 "This motion picture is protected under the laws of the United States, Canada, and other countries, and it's duplication....". "it's (contraction of it + is)" should be "its (belonging to it)".
 See more